Ocr'd Text:

 repertoire for cello and orchestra on their Argo label.
 This will be launched

-by an exciting re-recording of the Elgar Concerto. phen's recording
+by an exciting re-recording of the Elgar Concerto.
+Cohen's recording

 career began when he was only nineteen with an award-winning record of